Edward Martin (Pennsylvania politician): Career in law and politics

 Martin was admitted to the bar in 1905 and commenced practice in Waynesburg.
 He was a burgess of East Waynesburg from 1902 to 1905, solicitor of Greene County from 1908 to 1910 and again from 1916 to 1920.
 He served as auditor general of Pennsylvania from 1925 to 1929 and State treasurer from 1929 to 1933.
-He chaired the Republican State Committee of Pennsylvania from 1928 to 1934.
+He chaired the Pennsylvania Republican Party from 1928 to 1934.
 He was adjutant general of Pennsylvania from 1939 to 1943.
 He had varied business interests, including fire insurance, oil and gas, and banking.

-Martin was elected Governor of Pennsylvania in November 1942.
+Martin was elected Governor of Pennsylvania in 1942.
 He served as president of the Council of State Governments in 1946 and was elected as a Republican to the United States Senate in the same year.
 In 1947, Martin received the American Legion's Distinguished Service Medal.
 Martin was re-elected to the Senate in 1952.
-During the Eighty-third Congress from 1953 to 1955, when the Republicans were in the majority, he was chairman of the Committee on Public Works.
+During the 83rd Congress from 1953 to 1955, when the Republicans were in the majority, he was chairman of the Senate Public Works Committee.
 Martin voted in favor of the Civil Rights Act of 1957.
 Martin did not seek re-nomination to a third term in 1958.
-He died in Washington, Pennsylvania, in 1967 and is buried at Greene Mount Cemetery in Waynesburg.
+He died in Washington, Pennsylvania in 1967 and is buried at Greene Mount Cemetery in Waynesburg.